 3. But don’t stress if they’re sold out

-The Anne Frank House states that 80% of the tickets are released two months in advance at noon, and the remaining 20% are released day-of at 9 AM.
+The Anne Frank House states that 80% of the tickets are released two months in advance at noon, and the remaining 20% are released day-of at 9am.
 (This is Amsterdam time, GMT +1)

 4. Arrive early

 Tickets to the Anne Frank House are a hot commodity and you may or may not have had to struggle to get them.
 Your ticket will have an assigned time for you to enter the museum—DO NOT MISS THIS.
 This will be your only chance to visit the Anne Frank House.
+If you are late or completely miss your window, you will not be allowed in.
+(Re: space constraints)

 Instead, arrive early.
 Like, way earlier than you think you need to, just to be safe.
-There are places to eat and drink near the Anne Frank House; the scenery is beautiful so walking the neighborhood (but not straying too far) is always an option.
+There are places to eat and drink near the Anne Frank House.
+The scenery is beautiful so walking the neighborhood (but not straying too far) is always an option.
 Just, whatever you do, don’t miss your assigned time slot.

 5. Anne Frank House accessibility